zzmp/hifi-docs/_api/avatar/properties/MyAvatar.MyAvatar.orientation.md

 tags: properties
 ---

-`orientation`, a quaternion, represents the rotation of the avatar in relation relative to a coordinate system.
+`orientation`, a quaternion, represents the rotation of MyAvatar in relation relative to a coordinate system.

 ## Example